kennknowles/python-rightarrow/README.md

     - `~a -> ~a`
     - `[~a] -> [~a]`
     - `( (~a, ~b) ) -> ~a`
- - The "any" type, `??`, when a value is too complex to describe in this language.
-May be an indication that a piece of code is metaprogramming or should be treated with gradual typing.

 (TODO: Since tilde is special to pandoc markdown and other markdowns in other ways, choose a better way to write polymorphic types that also makes sense in Python)

 Types as Contracts
 ------------------